-TWO: This CoC and state and local education agencies have a history of strong collaboration in these areas: training, networking, and data sharing.
+2. This CoC and state and local education agencies have a history of strong collaboration in these areas: training, networking, and data sharing.
 CoC members and school homeless liaisons (SHLs) are trained in the federal McKinney-Vento Act in identifying homeless youth and families when screening during both Coordinated Entry Intake and school enrollment.
 Annual trainings are offered to local school homeless liaisons by both this CoC Coordinator (online) and the SEA (in person).
-Also, the CoC Coordinator is on the National Center for Homeless Education (NCHE) listserv and forwards to the CoCs School Homeless Liaisons (via email) their online training opportunities and resources.
+The CoC Coordinator attends the SEA training whenever possible.
+Additionally, the CoC Coordinator is on the National Center for Homeless Education (NCHE) listserv and forwards to the CoCs School Homeless Liaisons (via email) their online training opportunities and resources.
 The SEA encourages McKinney Vento SHLs to attend and participate in local CoC meetings and this CoC Coordinator sends invitations in September and January to join the CoC meetings either in person or via phone/GoToMeeting.
 Examples of data collaboration include: training McKinney Vento homeless liaisons on the Point in Time count, and providing CoC and county-level homelessness data to LEAs.
+A Minnesota Department of Education representative participates in a monthly Minnesota Heading Home Alliance meeting which is attended by this CoC Coordinator.